 At regular intervals during treatment with an aminoglycoside

-Gentamicin, tobramycin and amikacin are aminoglycosides, a group of antimicrobials (antibiotics) that are used to treat serious bacterial infections.
+Aminoglycosides are a group of antibiotics that are used to treat serious bacterial infections.
 The level of the prescribed aminoglycoside in the blood is measured in order to adjust doses as necessary and ensure effective treatment while avoiding toxic side effects.
 (For more information about this, see the article on Therapeutic Drug Monitoring.)

 Gentamicin, tobramycin, and amikacin are the most commonly prescribed aminoglycosides, and they are used to treat infections caused by certain types of Gram-negative bacteria as well as a few Gram-positive bacteria.
 (For more on these, see the article on the Gram stain).

-Aminoglycosides are not well absorbed by the digestive system so they are typically be administered either through a needle into a vein (intravenously, IV) or by injection into a muscle (intramuscularly, IM).
-Aminoglycosides can be given using dosing intervals (such as every 8-12 hours) or given as a large single dose once every 24 to 48 hours (also called extended-interval or pulse dosing).
-The amount of an aminoglycoside given per dose depends on a variety of factors, including kidney function, other drugs the person may be taking, age, and weight.
+Aminoglycosides are not well absorbed by the digestive system, so they are typically be administered either through a needle into a vein (intravenously, IV) or by injection into a muscle (intramuscularly, IM).
+Aminoglycosides can be given:

-For interval dosing, drug monitoring typically involves assessing the maximum concentration soon after a dose is given (called a peak level) and the minimum concentration just before the next dose is given (called a trough level).
+- For interval dosing, drug monitoring typically involves assessing the maximum concentration soon after a dose is given (called a peak level) and the minimum concentration just before the next dose is given (called a trough level).
 Depending on the measured concentration, the next dose of drug may be adjusted up or down.
-For example, a person with decreased kidney function may not be able to clear the drug out of his system efficiently, resulting in an increased concentration in the blood, so the dose may be adjusted lower or the drug may be given less frequently.
-On the other hand, if a person is given too little drug and is unable to maintain a sufficient level in the blood, it is unlikely that treatment will be effective.
+For example, you may not be able to clear the drug out of your system efficiently if you have kidney disease, resulting in an increased concentration in the blood, so the dose may be adjusted lower or the drug may be given less frequently.
+On the other hand, if you are given too little drug and have an insufficient level in the blood, it is unlikely that treatment will be effective.

 Aminoglycosides are sometimes prescribed alone but are often combined with other antibiotics.
 Monitoring the antibiotic blood level is especially important in the presence of other medications, as they can affect the ability of the body to process (metabolize) and clear the drug.

 This test is used to monitor the level of the prescribed aminoglycoside antibiotic in the blood.
-The most common aminoglycoside antibiotics in the United States are amikacin, gentamicin or tobramycin.
-These drugs are used to treat serious bacterial infections.
 Testing is used to ensure that the level of the drug in the blood is sufficient to treat the infection but not so high as to increase the risk of side effects.

 In some cases, a dose of the drug is given only once every 24-48 hours (called extended-interval or pulse dosing).
 A test of the drug level on a sample taken 6-14 hours after the dose is used to ensure adequate dosing.

-Blood drug levels are used by clinical pharmacists and healthcare providers to calculate the rate at which a person's body clears the drug from their blood.
+Blood drug levels are used by clinical pharmacists and healthcare providers to calculate the rate at which your body clears the drug from your blood.
 These results are then used to determine the appropriate amount of drug and the appropriate timing between doses to assure that the blood concentration is adequate for treating the infection but is not so high as to increase the risk of toxic side effects.
 For additional information on how the test is used, see Therapeutic Drug Monitoring.